mesowatch

 What does asbestos insulation look like?

-Modern homes no longer use asbestos.
-Yet, older homes still use asbestos as pipe insulation, roof shingles, and flooring adhesives.
-The most common place where asbestos is used is in the attic and the house’s walls for insulation.
-And it often comes in the form of vermiculite asbestos insulation.
+Modern homes no longer use asbestos, but older homes still use it as pipe insulation, roof shingles, and flooring adhesives.
+The most common place where asbestos is used is in the attic and the house’s walls for insulation, and it often comes in the form of vermiculite asbestos insulation.

 Vermiculite insulation has a pebble-like appearance.
 It is often either grayish-brown or silvery-gold in color.
 It is also very lightweight and resembles stone.